AdobeDocs/commerce-merchant-services.en/help/live-search/indexing.md

 ---
 # Indexing

-Product attribute properties (metadata) determine how an attribute can be used in the catalog, its appearance and behavior in the store, and the data that is included in data transfer operations.
+Product attribute properties (metadata) determine:

+*  How an attribute can be used in the catalog
+*  Its appearance and behavior in the store
+*  The data that is included in data transfer operations

 The scope of attribute metadata is `website/store/store view`.

 The [!DNL Live Search] API allows a client to sort by any product attribute that has the [storefront property](https://docs.magento.com/user-guide/stores/attributes-product.html) `Use in Search` set to `Yes` in the Adobe Commerce Admin.
 When enabled, `Search Weight` and `Visible in Advanced Search` can be set for the attribute.